Clarifai/docs/docs/api-guide/predict/prediction-parameters.md

 If you are looking for consistent results from your predict calls, use `version_id`.
 If the model `version_id` is not specified, predict will default to the most current model.

-Below is an example of how you would set a model version ID and receive predictions from the `general-image-recognition` model.
+Below is an example of how you would set a model version ID and receive predictions from Clarifai's [`general-image-recognition`](https://clarifai.com/clarifai/main/models/general-image-recognition) model.

 <Tabs>